 Welcome to BGA Extra, where I draw a line under the previous weekend’s game by responding to your questions from BGA during the week.
-After the jump, I respond to your questions about the game against the Patriots.
+After the jump, I respond to your questions about the game against the Steelers.
 If you would like your questions answered in future, remember to read BGA each week and leave your question in the comments section.

 There are links to each BGA article or the option to read the offensive and/or defensive BGA in full after the jump.

 Having already contributed a long touchdown reception earlier in the game, TJ Graham came up with the biggest special teams play of his game when he hit Antonio Brown following his muffed punt and then came up with the loose ball to set up the Jets with good field position as they were leading 17-0.